Add an Item to a List in Python: append, extend, insert

 # [0, 1, 2, 10, 11, 12, 100, 101, 102, 'a', 'b', 'c', 3, 4, 5]

-The insert() method allows you to add an item at any specified index (position) within a list.
+The insert() method places an item at a specified index within the list.

 l = ['a', 'b', 'c']